SlaterJamesSmith/disp-hatcher/README.md

 ### Description

 Application built for React routing and state management practice using Redux.
 The application is meant to act as a worker dispatcher for organizations that need to manage large numbers of contract workers in realtime.
-Specifically, this app is being built with trade unions in mind, but could be applicable to any industry that needs to efficiently manage, track, and dispatch contract workers or employees (examples: dental professionals, medical, government workers, police dispatch, temp agencies, etc.)
+Specifically, this app is being built with trade unions in mind, but could be applicable to any industry that needs to efficiently manage, track, and dispatch contract workers or employees (examples: dental professionals, medical, government workers, police dispatch, temp agencies, etc.).
+Project in progress, view live at: https://slaterjamessmith.github.io/disp-hatcher/#/

 ### Component Tree